mfalila/Supply_Chain_Analytics/README.md

 Model simplicity is an important consideration in applied machine learning.
 In practice, compromising model accuracy for model simplicity is common.
 For example, while we achieved better performing model using a deep learning framework, a simpler model with equally acceptable performance could be  be a better option for our purposes as simpler a model is easier to train and maintain during the model’s life cycle.

-However, because all other simpler models did not achieve meaningful performance levels, we deployed the more complex CNN model.
+However, because all other simpler models did not achieve meaningful performance levels, I deployed the more complex CNN model.

 To deploy our model, I took the following steps:
 - Built a model’s web API using the Flask web development framework